-In 2022, MEG continued implementation of its third-generation production pad design which can reduce pad size by up to 40% from prior well pad designs.
+In 2023, MEG continued implementation of its third-generation production pad design which reduces pad size by up to 40% from prior well pad designs.
 The third-generation production pad design involves running injection and producer wells across from each other as opposed to side-by-side.
 This design allows for simplistic pad expansions with minimal footprint impact.
-In addition, MEG continues to optimize production pad design, the design of access roadways and gathering lines to reduce right of way widths and overall footprint.
+In addition, MEG continues to optimize production pad design, including changes to well down spacing, modular well pad infrastructure designs, the design of access roadways and gathering lines to reduce right of way widths and overall footprint.

-MEG is committed to minimizing total land disturbance in its operations and in 2022 continued restoration and reclamation activities within the Christina Caribou Range that overlaps Boreal Woodland Caribou habitat.
+MEG is committed to minimizing total land disturbance in its operations and in 2023 continued restoration and reclamation activities within the Christina Caribou Range that overlaps Boreal Woodland Caribou habitat.
 This restoration program assists in the species recovery efforts being undertaken by the Province of Alberta.
 To date, MEG has completed a total of approximately 10,000 hectares of restoration in high quality caribou habitat.

-Further work in 2022 included obtaining reclamation certification of three gas well sites and seven exploration core hole sites, as well as the continuation of a large civil reclamation scope of an exhausted borrow pit.
+Further work in 2023 included obtaining reclamation certification of six gas well sites and thirty-nine exploration core hole sites, as well as the continuation of a large civil reclamation scope of an exhausted borrow pit.
 MEG also continues to maintain compliance with obligations to remove inactive infrastructure from operations.

-ENVIRONMENTAL, SOCIAL AND GOVERNANCE ACTIVITIES
+ENVIRONMENTAL.
+SOCIAL AND GOVERNANCE ACTIVITIES